Online Learning: A Modern Introduction Using Convex Optimization: Application: Agnostic PAC Learning

-Quantifying the dependency of precision and probability of failure on the number of samples used is the objective of the \textbf{Agnostic Probably Approximately Correct} (PAC) framework, where the keyword ``agnostic'' refers to the fact that we do not assume anything on the best possible predictor.
-More in details, given a precision parameter $\epsilon$ and a probability of failure $\delta$, we are interested in characterizing the \emph{sample complexity of the hypothesis class $\mathbb{F}$} that is defined as the number of samples $T$ necessary to guarantee with probability at least $1-\delta$ that the best learning algorithm using the hypothesis class $\mathbb{F}$ outputs a solution $\bx_T$ that has an excess risk upper bounded by $\epsilon$.
-Note that the sample complexity does not depend on $\rho$, so it is a worst-case measure w.r.t. all the possible distributions.
+Quantifying the dependence of precision and probability of failure on the number of samples used is the objective of the \emph{agnostic Probably Approximately Correct} (PAC) framework, where the keyword ``agnostic'' refers to the fact that we do not assume anything about the best possible predictor.
+More precisely, given a precision parameter $\epsilon$ and a probability of failure $\delta$, we are interested in characterizing the \emph{sample complexity of the hypothesis class $\mathcal{H}$} .
+A sample complexity of $T$ implies the existence of a learning algorithm using the hypothesis class $\mathcal{H}$ and outputting a solution $\bx_T$ using $T$ samples that has an excess risk upper bounded by $\epsilon$ with probability at least $1-\delta$ for every distribution $\rho$ over $\mathcal{D}$.
+Note that the sample complexity does not depend on $\rho$, so it is a worst-case measure with respect to all the possible distributions.
 This makes sense if you think that we know nothing about the distribution $\rho$, so if your guarantee holds for the worst distribution it will also hold for any other distribution.
-Mathematically, we will say that the hypothesis class is agnostic PAC-learnable is such sample complexity function exists. \begin{definition}[Agnostic-PAC-learnable] We will say that a function class $F=\{ f(\bx,\cdot): \bx\in \R^d\}$ is \emph{Agnostic-PAC-learnable} if there exists an algorithm $\mathcal{A}$ and a function $T(\epsilon, \delta)$ such that when $\mathcal{A}$ is used with $T\geq T(\epsilon, \delta)$ samples drawn from $\rho$, with probability at least $1-\delta$ the solution $\bx_T$ returned by the algorithm has excess risk at most $\epsilon$. \end{definition}
+Mathematically, we will say that the hypothesis class is agnostic PAC-learnable if such a sample-complexity function exists. \begin{definition} We will say that a hypothesis class $\mathcal{H}=\{ f(\bx,\cdot): \bx\in \mathcal{V}\}$ is \textbf{Agnostic-PAC-learnable} if there exists an algorithm $\mathscr{A}$ and a function $T(\epsilon, \delta):\R_{>0} \times (0,1) \to \Nat$ such that, for every distribution $\rho$ over $\mathcal{D}$, when $\mathscr{A}$ is used with $T\geq T(\epsilon, \delta)$ samples drawn i.i.d. from $\rho$, with probability at least $1-\delta$ the solution returned by the algorithm has excess risk at most $\epsilon$. \end{definition}

-Note that the Agnostic PAC learning setting does not say what is the procedure we should follow to find such sample complexity.
-The approach most commonly used in machine learning to solve the learning problem is the so-called \emph{Empirical Risk Minimization (ERM) problem}.
-It consist of drawing $T$ samples i.i.d. from $\rho$ and minimizing the \emph{empirical risk}:
+Note that the Agnostic PAC learning setting does not say what procedure we should follow to find such sample complexity.
+The approach most commonly used in machine learning to solve the learning problem is the so-called \textbf{\ac{ERM}} procedure .
+It consists of drawing $T$ samples i.i.d. from $\rho$ and minimizing the \textbf{empirical risk} defined as